Release Notes#

 Submit problems to the hybrid CQM solver as you would submit any BQM-formulated problem; in Ocean software use dwave-system tool’s LeapHybridCQMSampler.
 Example CQM problems are available in the documentation and in Ocean software’s collection of code examples on GitHub.

-For details on hybrid solvers, see Using Leap’s Hybrid Solvers.
+For details on hybrid solvers, see Using the Leap Service’s Hybrid Solvers.
 For performance information on the new hybrid CQM solver, see the Technical Report 14-1055A document.

 This release brings online the Advantage_system4.1 system that includes several enhancements to D‑Wave’s quantum processing unit (QPU) technology: